Bears Can Paint

 This kind of springtime arrival camp damage was nothing new.
-I spent the first 17 summers of my life in an isolated fly-fishing tourist camp owned by my parents in Northern Quebec, 1600 kilometres from Montreal on the Kaniapiskau River.
+I spent the first 17 summers of my life at an isolated fly-fishing tourist camp owned by my parents in Northern Quebec, over 1000 kilometres from Montreal on the Kaniapiskau River.
 There was no electricity, hot water, or flush toilets.
 We lived in cabins my parents had built, prepared meals using a propane fridge and stove, and used gas lanterns at night.
-Two or three times a month a bush plane would land on the lake bringing the all-important mailbag, a food order (given over the short wave radio a week before by my mother), a new box of 12 books from the Montreal library, and a keen group of city fishermen.
+Two or three times a month a bush plane would land on the lake bringing the all-important mailbag, a food order (given over the shortwave radio a week before by my mother), a new box of 12 books from the Montreal library, and a keen group of city fishermen.

 After high school I moved to Australia, working first as a governess on a sheep station and later stapling boxes and grading pineapples in Brisbane factories.
-This was also where, for the first time, I fell in lust and confused it with love—an experience invaluable to a writer, I realized in hindsight.
-I then travelled for two years before settling down to study biology, having been convinced no-one could make a career out of writing.
-After doing biology field work on remote lakes in Northern Ontario, I moved to Yellowknife, Northwest Territories for five years then headed south (everything is south when you live in the NWT) and went back to school, this time majoring in Creative Writing.
+I travelled around the world for two years before settling down to study biology, having been convinced no-one could make a career out of writing.
+After doing biology fieldwork on remote lakes in Northern Ontario, I moved to Yellowknife, Northwest Territories for five years then headed south (everything is south when you live in the NWT) and went back to school, this time majoring in Creative Writing at the University of Victoria.
 The year I graduated I met Evan, a fellow nomad.
-We’ve been together for 29 years and along with raising a family, managed to take semi-regular travel sabbaticals.
+We’ve been together for over 31 years and, along with raising a family, have managed to take semi-regular travel sabbaticals.

-Inbetween the travelling, I worked initially as a journalist and freelance writer then 20 years ago moved into film and television screenwriting and storyediting, along with giving writing workshops and teaching screenwriting at the Vancouver Film School (VFS).
+Inbetween the travelling, I worked initially as a journalist and freelance writer.
+Twenty-two years ago I moved into film and television screenwriting and story editing, along with giving writing workshops and teaching screenwriting in Mumbai, India, at the Vancouver Film School (VFS), and at SHVFS at Shanghai University in China.
 These days I live on a small island a 2-½ hour ferry ride from Vancouver, BC.
-We don’t have bears here but there are hundreds of deer.
-I continue to work on my own scripts, novels, and creative non-fiction projects as well as do contract story editing.
-Two days a week I commute into the city to teach at VFS.
+We don’t have bears, but there are lots of deer.
+I now focus my writing on the Teen Rebel Series of Young Adult novels.